jameslawler/notes/docs/portuguese-language/verbs/ver.md

 Onde verá a peça de teatro? -> no teatro local.
 Quanto dinheiro vês na minha mão? -> vinte euros.
 O que é que vimos numa noite de céu limpo? -> as estrelas.
-Eu vejo o pôr do sol -> todas as noites.
+Eu vejo o pôr do sol -> ao fim de tarde.
 Nós vemos um arco-íris -> depois da chuva.

 ## Writing Prompts

 1. Qual é o seu programa de TV favorito?
 What is your favourite TV show?
-2. Você assiste a algum desporto?
+2. Assiste a algum desporto?
 Do you watch any sports?
-3. Com que frequência você assiste a filmes no cinema?
+3. Com que frequência assiste a filmes no cinema?
 How often do you watch movies in the cinema?